 It is a fantastic experience, that will make you use your muscles and your brain and give you a lot of satisfaction.

-To conclude, thanks again to Ness, you can be proud of yourself to have enabled a complete beginner design and build a stair that’s a just a little complicated.
+To conclude, thanks again to the Wood Designer team, you can be proud of yourselves to have enabled a complete beginner design and build a stair that’s just a little complicated.

 Serge

-Thanks to Serge for this very instructive email.
+Thanks again to Serge for this very instructive email highlighting how he used our free stair deisgn software.

 How to get started with your own design